 Joseph Peragine was born in Jersey City, New Jersey in 1961.
 He is the Director of the Ernest G. Welch School of Art & Design at the University of Georgia, Atlanta, GA.

-He completed his undergraduate work in fine art at the University of Georgia, Athens, and in 1995 received his MFA in painting from Georgia State University, Atlanta, where he is currently Director of the School and a Professor in Drawing, Painting, and Printmaking.
+He completed his undergraduate work in fine art at the University of Georgia, Athens, and in 1995 received his MFA in painting from Georgia State University, Atlanta.
+He recently completed a prestigious five year studio residency at the Atlanta Contemporary Art Center.